-A blue court with a tan out-of-bounds inside a ski resort lodge.
-Through the windows you can see snow and some girls watch you play from a balcony.
+- Resort Court: A blue court with a tan out-of-bounds inside a ski resort lodge.
+Through the windows it's possible to see snow and some girls watch the match from a balcony.

-This court is reddish orange with a brown, rocky out-of-bounds.
-The court is in front of a traditional Japanese shinto shrine and has tranquil ponds and a Torri gate.
+- Shrine Court: This court is reddish orange with a brown, rocky out-of-bounds.
+The court is in front of a traditional Japanese shinto shrine and has tranquil ponds and a Torii gate.

 - Beach Court: This court is on a beach.
 There are palm trees, a friendly looking crab, and the ocean, in which there are surfers and swimmers lined up to watch the match.